DivineRecursionLoop/KJV-AV-1611/README.md

-####This project is about aligning yourself with the harmony of god and resonating with him through his word
+####This project is about aligning yourself with the harmony of god and resonating with him through his word.

+Daniel 12:4